-Traumatic Incident Reduction training equips practitioners with the skills and knowledge to help people fully recover from trauma.
+Traumatic Incident Reduction training (TIR) equips practitioners with the skills and knowledge to help people fully recover from trauma, PTSD, & C-PTSD.

 This workshop covers the nature of trauma, the consequences of traumatic incidents, and the Traumatic Incident Reduction (TIR) technique – a one-on-one, highly-structured and yet person-centred approach to permanently resolving trauma.

 It also contains information on how past traumas may be triggered, and how unwanted feelings, emotions, sensations, attitudes, and pains (“themes”) arising from past trauma may be traced back to their origins and eliminated.
 The workshop also teaches Unblocking, a technique that is highly useful in preparing a client for TIR and for handling issues that are not directly trauma-related, such as relationship problems.
 Unblocking can be applied to broad areas of life (e.g. “your self-esteem”, “your career”, “your relationship with your spouse”, etc.).

 Traumatic Incident Reduction training presents a new paradigm of safety and effectiveness for helping others.
 TIR is amazingly effective in fully and permanently resolving posttraumatic stress disorder (PTSD).
 It is person-centred, client-led, and results oriented.
 TIR is evidence-based and listed on SAMHSA’s National Registry of Evidence-based Programs and Practices.

 Upon completing this training, a practitioner can expect to get good results applying what has been learned.
 It is recommended that the newly-trained practitioner do a post-workshop internship, consisting of supervision and assistance with case planning, to raise confidence and skills.
 An internship may be conducted long–distance.

 Key Learning Outcomes – Traumatic Incident Reduction Training

 Through examination and supervised activities, the student will be able to: